 A skin self-exam is used to identify suspicious growths that may be cancer or growths that may develop into skin cancer (precancers).
-Adults should examine their skin regularly.
 Look for any abnormal skin growth or any change in the color, shape, size, or appearance of a skin growth.
 Check for any area of injured skin (lesion) that does not heal.

 To perform a skin self-exam: